-This course introduces the design principles, skills, and technologies of kinetic typography, the technical name for "moving text on screen."
+This course introduces the design principles, skills, and technologies of kinetic typography, the technical name for moving text on screen.
 Students learn to apply these skill sets to design projects, such as motion graphics, screen-based ads, and multimedia presentations.
+Prerequisite(s): GD 244.